Available Location: Adelaide

 This major integrates the theoretical and practical elements of culinary operations to acquire the required knowledge, skills, and attitudes for a successful career in today’s fast-changing, fast-paced restaurant industry.
 Through this major, students will progress from basic to advanced culinary skills and techniques in the French classical tradition.

-Additional fees for culinary uniform and toolkits apply when selecting this major.
+Additional fees for culinary uniform apply when selecting this major.

 Units: Kitchens Operations Management, Food and Beverage Service, Culinary Practice.